Eclipsedclaw/GRAMS/README.md

 source /opt/geant4/geant4-11.0.3-install/bin/geant4.sh
 ```
 ## Saving time tips
-There are ways to prevent you from keeping typing same command every time.
+There are ways to prevent you from typing same commands every time.
 One way is to activate shell environment automatically when you open a new terminal.
-This will slow down the computational speed.
+This will slow down the speed and potentially have some unknown shell conflict issues.
 But it's less concern if you don't have a long term plan.
 You could run these command to setup auto activation
 ```bash
 echo 'cd /opt/geant4/geant4-11.0.3-install/bin/' >> ~/.bashrc
 echo 'source geant4.sh' >> ~/.bashrc